 Current charity law - and the continuation of 'the advancement of religion' as a charitable purpose - is increasingly out of line with UK public opinion and should be reformed to better reflect this.

-Please consider writing to your MP, tell them it's time for "the advancement of religion" to be removed as a charitable purpose.
+Tell your MP it's time for "the advancement of religion" to be removed as a charitable purpose.
+Enter your postcode below to find your MP and send a letter to them.